 I told my son that I was proud of him for not deserting the boy that everyone else was leaving.
 Then I told him that this was not a problem he should deal with alone.
 I told him to contact the Student Assistance Counselor at the school.
 I had worked with him before and knew he would be a support for my son and help him through this situation.
 I called him myself, without my son’s knowledge, and explained that my son might contact him.
 I wanted to give him some background but I also wanted my son to feel that he was taking the initiative to ask for help with this problem on his own.
 A decision was made to move the boy who had the social problems to a table in the other cafeteria to give him a fresh start and to move my son and the remaining boy to a table where two of the other boys from their table had already moved to.

-Well, this should have solved the problem, but being middle school, the problem just warped into another one.
+Well, this should have solved the problem, but being middle school, one problem just warped into another one.
 At the new table, there were now four boys who had been at the table since the beginning of the year and the four “new” boys consisting of my son and his friends.
 The original boys at the table had a leader and this boy decided that the new boys (especially the last two to come to their table) must be outcasts and so he was not going to socialize with them, nor was he going to allow the other boys in his group to socialize with them.
-So shortly into February, this became another problem, now my son was the one being alienated.
+So now my son was the one being alienated.
 Disheartened, he came to me again and explained the new problem.
 I came up with a plan.

 The following week was my son’s13th birthday.
 I told him to ask the boys which fast food they liked better, McDonald’s or Burger King, and that I would bring in lunch for the whole table for his birthday.
 So the next day he stood up at the lunch table and said, “I have something to ask everyone.”
 The leader of the original boys said, “We don’t care what you have to say.”
 My son sat back down, defeated and stunned.
 On the day of his birthday, I brought in eight Burger King kids’ meals and a box of dunkin munchkins for the whole table anyway.
 All the boys, except two, took the kids’ meals; only one, the ringleader, refused even to take a munchkin.
 Still none of the original four from the new table would talk to him.
 My son spoke again with the Student Assistance Counselor and explained what was happening.
 He also said that he didn’t want anyone punished for what had happened.
 He and his three friends were moved back to their original table.
 Two of the other boys who had moved away from the original table ended up moving back with them also.
 They spent the rest of the year at the table without incident.